All About Sudden Blurry Vision in One Eye » Cloudy Vision

-The common refractive errors such as nearsightedness, farsightedness, and astigmatism prevent the eye from making a focused, sharp image in the retina and hence cause sudden cloudy vision in one eye or most commonly in both eyes.
+Common refractive errors such as nearsightedness, farsightedness, and astigmatism prevent the eye from making a focused, sharp image in the retina and hence cause sudden cloudy vision in one eye or most commonly in both eyes.

 If the amount of refractive error is more in one eye compared to another eye, it’s called anisometropia.
-In the case of anisometropia, there will be more blurry vision in one eye than another eye.
+In the case of anisometropia, there will be a more blurry vision in one eye than in another eye.

 The cataract is an inevitable experience in everyone’s lives.
 The development of cataracts in both eyes may happen at a different time.
 So, there will be gradual or sudden blurry vision in one eye (the affected eye) earlier compared to the next eye.
 This cloudy vision in one eye or both eyes is the major cause of avoidable blindness in the world.

 Infection in any part of the eye causes sudden blurry vision in the affected eye.
 The infection of eyelids, conjunctiva, or cornea is characterized by discharge, watering, and redness.
-Similarly, contact lens–induced eye infections are growing day by day with the increased number of contact lens wearer.
+Similarly, contact lens–induced eye infections are growing day by day with the increased number of contact lens wearers.

 You should pay attention not to wear contact lenses while sleeping, swimming, and taking a bath.
-Contact lenses and contact lens case should be properly cleaned to reduce the risk of eye infection and sudden blurred vision in one eye or both eyes.
+Contact lenses and contact lens cases should be properly cleaned to reduce the risk of eye infection and sudden blurred vision in one eye or both eyes.

 Also known as “the sneak thief of sight”, open-angle glaucoma is one of the main causes of gradual visual field loss and blindness.
 It shows no noticeable signs until a significant loss of vision in one eye or both eyes occurs.

 On the other hand, acute angle-closure glaucoma causes sudden cloudy vision in one eye or both eyes.
 It can lead to blindness in the affected eye if treatment is not started promptly.
-So, regular eye examinations are crucial to detecting glaucoma and progression of this disease.
+So, regular eye examinations are crucial to detecting glaucoma and the progression of this disease.

 It is a corneal disorder characterized by anterior or posterior bulging and thinning of the cornea (the anterior-most transparent later of the eye).
 The light passing through this irregular cornea is scattered and deflected and causing blurred or distorted vision.